Vegan Sukiyaki is a vegan version of a traditional Japanese dish. Loaded with veggies, taste and easy to make. A meal the whole family will love!

 So of course, out came the computer and a recipe was born.
 The main part of Sukiyaki that gives it its taste is the broth that these veggies and noodles marinate in.

 I researched online and came up with the main ingredients in all traditional versions: soy sauce, mirin (a sweet cooking wine), sake, and sugar.
 So off I went to create the perfect ratios for a hot pot meal that would satisfy my craving!
-To make it gluten free, I used Tamari, but you can always use Bragg’s Liquid Aminos if you want to avoid soy.
+To make it gluten free, I used Tamari, but you can always use Coconut Aminos if you want to avoid soy.

 We All Stuffed Our Faces